Science, medicine and everyday life in the Islamic world

 Some Muslim communities thought that it was wrong to picture human beings, so Muslim artists used beautiful patterns and calligraphy in mosques and on copies of the Qur'an.

 Many Muslims were well-educated.
-The House of Wisdom in Baghdad was the world’s largest library in the early 800s, and a study centre for scholars.
+The House of Wisdom in Baghdad was the world’s largest library in the early 800s, and a study centre for scholars from a range of ethnicities and faiths.

 A Muslim singer from Baghdad called Ziryab came to Cordoba bringing all kinds of trendy fashions from the east.
 He opened beauty parlours and popularised hairstyles, deodorants, toothpaste, the three-course meal, drinking from glasses and table manners.